Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 ```

 #### About `r`

 The `r` is the type of the final result from our lexical analyzer.
 It can be returned by either `stream` or an action. `stream` returns an `r` when it has reached the end of its stream.
 An action can use `yyReturn` to return an `r`, making our lexical analyzer stop immediately.
-If our lexical analyzer needs to keep running to the end of a stream, chances are we don't it in any actions unless there is an exceptional case in the stream.
+If our lexical analyzer needs to keep running to the end of a stream, chances are we don't need to `yyReturn` it in any action unless there is an exceptional case in the stream.
 But, if we expect our lexical analyzer to exit early when encountering a certain pattern in the stream, we can make use of it.

-??
-Every 1.possible (instead of longest) 2.submatch
-??
-So, patterns are 3.always matched whether or not the corresponding actions are executed.

 ## Network streams